-All policies are accessible on the Ara website All policies are accessible on the Ara website Ara Policy Library.
+All policies are accessible on the Ara website Ara Policy Library.
 Ara provides a student advocacy service.

 It is well known that people learn better when they work together, and this is encouraged, but when it comes to assessment, collaboration (working together) is not permitted unless it is a formal part of the assignment set by the tutor(s).
 Each learner is also responsible for making sure his/her work is not able to be copied by others.
 Sharing or comparing tests, exams and assessments is prohibited and, if detected, will be treated as "academic misconduct".